 We aim to delineate the mechanisms through which wasting syndrome develops in patients with kidney disease and examine nutritional and metabolic interventions that would counteract these catabolic signals by stimulating protein and energy anabolism.
 Over the last decade, we employed state-of-the-art techniques to investigate specific research questions related to this subject.
 In a series of investigations, we measured how dialysis changes protein and energy metabolism and showed that the hemodialysis procedure per se stimulates protein degradation in muscle and other tissues (Am.
 J. Physiol., 2002).
 We extended our initial observations to show that dialysis-stimulated proteolysis is due in part to inflammation (Kidney Int.
 2002) and that the defects in protein breakdown can be blunted by giving parenteral nutrition (J. Clin.
 Invest., 2002) and/or exercise (Am.
 J. Physiol., 2004) during dialysis.
 We also showed that parenteral nutrition can increase albumin synthesis in dialysis patients (J. Am.
 Soc.
 Nephrol., 2004).
 We subsequently applied these strategies to show the effectiveness oral nutritional supplementation, alone or with resistance exercise (J. Am.
 Soc.
 Nephrol., 2006, Eur.
 J. of Clin Nutr.
 2006, Neph Dial Transpl.
 2007).
 These studies have led to the development of clinical guidelines regarding the most appropriate nutritional management of patients on maintenance dialysis (Kidney International 2014) and urged the regulators to change the principles for allowance of nutritional supplementation during hemodialysis.

-In a series of concurrent studies, we investigated the role of systemic inflammation and insulin resistance and deprivation in muscle wasting in dialysis patients and showed their critical importance as modifiable targets (Kidney international, 2005, 2005, 2007; JASN 2012; CJASN 2016).
+In a series of concurrent studies, we investigated the role of systemic inflammation and insulin resistance and deprivation in muscle wasting in end-stage kidney disease patients and showed their critical importance as modifiable targets (Kidney international, 2005, 2005, 2007; JASN 2012; CJASN 2016; JCI Insight 2017).
 We have also demonstrated that obesity and systemic inflammation are major determinants of insulin resistance in ESRD patients.
-In order to assess insulin effects on protein homeostasis, we have recently established the dual-clamp technique where we are measuring the sensitivity and responsiveness to insulin in the carbohydrate and protein levels.
+In order to assess insulin effects on protein homeostasis, we have recently established the dual-clamp technique where we are measuring the sensitivity and responsiveness to insulin in the carbohydrate and protein levels (AJP-Endo 2018).
 We are also testing the effects of anti-inflammatory and insulin-sensitizing agents on these outcomes.

 Our group has also focused on delineating the mechanisms through which metabolic derangements develop in chronic kidney disease and the interplay between progressive loss of kidney function, the associated metabolic abnormalities and increased cardiovascular risk profile in this patient population.
 In a series of publications, they were able to show the inter-relationships between oxidative stress, inflammation and endothelial dysfunction in patients with chronic kidney disease through a prospective longitudinal study (Kidney Int 2004, J. Am.
 Soc.
 Nephrol., 2007,Amer.
 J. of Clin Nutr.
 2007).
 The comprehensive laboratory markers of oxidative stress, inflammation, and insulin resistance, coupled with systematic measurements of endothelial function and the degree of carotid arteriosclerosis were the unique aspects of these studies.
 Based on these data, we completed a prospective randomized pilot study examining the effects of antioxidant therapy on oxidative stress, inflammation, and endothelium dependent vascular function in patients with chronic kidney disease (TALAT study - Journal of Renal Nut 2011).
 We subsequently extended these findings to patients on maintenance hemodialysis and completed one of the largest RCTs in MHD patients examining the effects of antioxidant therapy on biomarkers of inflammation, lipid oxidation and ESA utilization (PATH study – JASN 2014).
 The combined results of these RCTs suggested that interventions other than non-specific anti-oxidant therapy might be necessary to attenuate the increased inflammatory and oxidative stress burden in Stage 3-5 CKD patients.
 Our concurrent studies also indicated that obesity, especially the extent of fat mass was one of the most important determinants of systemic inflammation and oxidative stress burden in CKD patients (JASN 2008, JRN 2009).
-Based on these data, we embarked another RCT examining the effects of diet and exercise, alone or in combination on metabolic profile of Stage 3-4 CKD patients.
-This particular study has been recently completed and the results will be available within the next several months.
+Based on these data, we completed a multicenter randomized clinical trial examining the effects of diet and exercise, alone or in combination on metabolic profile of Stage 3-4 CKD patients.
+The results showed that a 4-month dietary calorie restriction and aerobic exercise have significant, albeit clinically modest, benefits on body weight and fat mass, as well as on markers of oxidative stress and inflammatory response (JASN 2017).
+This suggests healthy lifestyle interventions may represent a non-pharmacological strategy to improve markers of metabolic health in these patients.

 Finally our research group, in collaboration with Kidney Research institute at University of Washington in Seattle, has been awarded a collaborative U01 grant to examine novel therapies to improve cardiovascular outcomes in hemodialysis patients.
-The initial studies for this initiative started in early 2015.
+The initial studies for this initiative started in early 2015 and are still ongoing.

 Our research group (Drs.
 Ikizler, Siew, Fissell, Billings, Matheny and Parr) is studying a number of different aspects of acute kidney injury (AKI).
 We were one of the major participants in the multi-center AKI research initiative (Project to Improve Care in Acute Renal Disease - PICARD), which was the earliest and most comprehensive epidemiological study of AKI patients in the intensive care unit.
 This group published a series of landmark studies examining the epidemiology of AKI, its prognostic implications and strategies to manage acute kidney failure (initiation, dose and modality selection for dialysis).